Matrimonial Lore

 Uniting two families is a big deal and there are many traditions, superstitions, and rites that must be followed no matter if you're a Catholic, protestant, or vegetarian.
 For example, deciding when to have the ceremony is important for future happiness.
 Pick the wrong month, day or time, and you and your future spouse might be cursed and end up on the Jerry Springer show.
 Also, picking what color to wear and choosing the luckiest pair of shoes is important too.

-First you need to choose the right month and here's an old but catchy rhyme to help:
+First you need to choose the right month.
+I found this old poem that may help:

 When February birds do mate, you wed nor dread your fate.